Dave Chappelle Releases Surprise Stand-Up Special, Says ‘We Gotta Say Something’ About George Floyd’s Death

 Dave Chappelle has surprised comedy fans with a new stand-up special.
 On Thursday night, Netflix released 8:46, Chappelle’s new half-hour special, on its YouTube channel for free.
 The comedian discusses George Floyd’s death in the special, which was filmed on June 6 in front of a socially-distanced crowd wearing face masks.

-In the special, Chappelle says that he’s still working through how to address Floyd’s death.
+In the special, Chappelle said that he’s still working on how to address Floyd’s death.

 “This man kneeled on a man’s neck for eight minutes and 46 seconds — can you imagine that?”
 Chappelle said near the beginning of the special.

-That question, and the title of the special, refer to Floyd’s death, which occurred after a police officer kneeled on his neck for over eight minutes.
+That question, and the title of the special, refer to the amount of time a police officer knelt on Floyd’s neck, killing him.

-“… When I watched that tape, I understood that man knew he was gonna die,” the comedian continued.
+“… When I watched that tape, I understood that man knew he was gonna die,” Chappelle continued.

 He said that, while he didn’t want to make things too heavy, he felt that “we gotta say something.”